 What should you do now?

-If you are considering filing for bankruptcy relief, call Bains Legal, PC, at 916-800-7690 to set up your FREE consultation with local Sacramento Bankruptcy Attorney Pauldeep Bains.
+If you are considering filing for bankruptcy relief, call Sacramento Bankruptcy Lawyer, at 916-800-7690 to set up your FREE consultation with local Sacramento Bankruptcy Lawyer Pauldeep Bains.
 Mr. Bains has over 7 years of experience focusing on bankruptcy law in the greater-Sacramento area.
 Mr. Bains will take the time answering any questions you may have so you can make a rational decision on how to move forward.
 Mr. Bains has the knowledge and expertise to assist you in both Chapter 7 and Chapter 13 cases.

 Don’t just take our word for it---see what past clients think on YELP!